 In a ministry staffed totally by volunteers, those who serve are the heart and backbone of the ministry.
-Each time the Good Samaritan Center opens (three times each week) six volunteers are needed as the basic staff: two receptionists, two nurses, one practitioner, and a clinic overseer.
+Each time the Good Samaritan Center opens (two times each week) six volunteers are needed as the basic staff: two receptionists, two nurses, one practitioner, and a clinic overseer.
 If a patient needs X-rays, the staff number increases to include an X-ray technician.

 Each week a volunteer serves the staff and patients by cleaning the center; another volunteer organizes all volunteers; and a third volunteer serves as Treasurer.
 Each month a number of volunteers representing their respective churches give of their time to meet and serve as the administrative Board for the Good Samaritan Center, while one volunteer serves as the Board's Secretary.
 Other volunteers serve as Board Support Staff, each sharing his/her expertise on an as needed basis.
 Two volunteers step forward every two months to serve as thank you note writers.